xwshen51/cifar-10/README.md

 Note: When training EfficientNet-B4, I forgot to save the random seed, so the reproducing result may not be exactly the same (could be better).
 Others should be.

-## Load the trained model for testing
+## Load the trained models for testing

-The trained model is saved in folder 'saved_model' with logging files.
+The trained models are posted [here](https://drive.google.com/file/d/12Q4qiXe_7VSRMrcBYaE6dAQ16F2OHqAI/view?usp=sharing) with logging files.
 Please refer to the codes for reloading models from checkpoints in `main.py`, and use the `test` function to get the test accuracy.